 It’s an excellent question because she is young, she has the power to choose, change and reap the benefits while she is still young.
 And, those changes would make a truly profound impact on the rest of her life.

 Examining my readiness to change was one of the many questions that altered my life when I was a little older than she is now.
 I looked around and saw people overusing prescription drugs, taking recreational drugs, drinking too much alcohol and severely overeating to the point of misery.
 I was bewildered, I didn’t understand …

 - I asked myself if these mood-altering methods helped to make people happier?

 - Did I want to follow those patterns and have a life full of unhealthy choices?

 - Did they have a better life as a result of these choices?

-It did not look to me like any of those choices added value or happiness to their lives, I was making an assumption about that …. since it wasn’t me, I couldn’t really say for sure.
-I ultimately made a judgement call and decided that these indulgences were not really adding value to anyone’s life.
-There must be a better way to add pleasure, enjoyment and vibrancy to life and I wanted to find it!
+It did not look to me like any of those choices added value or happiness to their lives; I was assuming that …. since it wasn’t me, I couldn’t say for sure.
+I ultimately made a judgment call and decided that these indulgences were not adding value to anyone’s life.
+There must be a better way to add pleasure, enjoyment, and vibrancy to life and I wanted to find it!

-I decided that having good health was a tangible asset that I wanted to enjoy and having a Living Fit Lifestyle full of Living Fit Food List, exercise, restorative sleep, rewarding relationships and enjoying the pleasure of the little things would be more benefit to me personally and that became my personal quest.
-I don’t have all the answers, I don’t believe that anyone does.
-I do believe that we are learning more everyday about how to prevent disease, rehab injuries and generally take better care of our bodies which will provide value to our lives in the area of “Quality of Life” and that’s what I want.
+I decided that having good health was a tangible asset that I wanted to enjoy and having a Living Fit Lifestyle full of Living Fit Food List, exercise, restorative sleep, rewarding relationships and enjoying the pleasure of the little things would be more beneficial to me personally and that became my quest.
+I don’t have all the answers; I don’t believe that anyone does.
+I do think that we are learning more every day about how to prevent disease, rehab injuries and take better care of our bodies which will provide value to our lives in the area of “Quality of Life” and that’s what I want.